-Aside from the fresh fare, kids will have a blast at this year’s farmers market.
-Follow along on Facebook for programming and events as they arise.
-From cooking classes and demos to health and fitness programs, there’s plenty to enjoy and discover.
+Aside from the fresh fare, follow along on Facebook for programming and events as they arise.
+From cooking classes and demos to health and fitness programs, there’s plenty to discover.
 This market accepts EBT, Double Up Food Bucks, WIC and Senior Market FRESH coupons.

 - Address: Municipal parking lot on the corner of Fort Street and Southfield Road

 - Schedule: 11 a.m.-4 p.m.
 Sundays June-October, 2019

 This market returns with local produce, plants (there’s a plant swap the first day with Downriver Butterflies) and specialty foods like jams, baked goods and cheese.
 Don’t miss the craft items for sale, plus find various events held throughout the season that are fun for kids and adults.
 Visit the market’s Facebook page for the latest.
 Participants of Double Up Food Bucks, WIC Project and Senior Market FRESH.